 - refer the complaint to the Professional Conduct Committee

-The Investigations Panel will provide reasons for its findings, and give you the opportunity to comment before finalising its decision.
+The Investigations Panel will provide reasons for its findings.

-When a complaint is referred to the PCC, the ARB’s solicitor will prepare a report and a public hearing is held.
-The case will be heard by three people from the Committee – one architect, one member of the public and a solicitor appointed by the Law Society.
+When a complaint is referred to the PCC, the ARB’s presenter (this is usually a solicitor) will prepare a report and a public hearing is held.
+The case will be heard by three people from the Committee – one architect, one member of the public and a legally qualified Chair.

 What are the penalties?